-API Joint Industry Task Force Reports
+API and Joint Industry Task Force Reports on Offshore Safety Changes

 In response to the Gulf of Mexico (GOM) incident, the U.S. oil and natural gas industry launched a comprehensive review of offshore safety.
 Four Joint Industry Task Forces (JITFs) were assembled to focus on critical areas of GOM offshore activity: the Joint Industry Offshore Operating Procedures Task Force, the Joint Industry Offshore Equipment Task Force, the Joint Industry Subsea Well Control and Containment Task Force, and the Joint Industry Oil Spill Preparedness and Response Task Force.
 The JITFs were not involved in the review of the incident; rather they brought together Industry experts to identify best practices in offshore drilling operations and oil spill response; with the definitive aim of enhancing safety and environmental protection.

 The JITFs worked with, and continue to work with the federal agencies involved in regulating offshore activities, the independent presidential commission (National Commission), the Chemical Safety Board (CSB), the National Academy of Engineering (NAE), members of Congress, and others as they considered the GOM incident and potential changes in Industry oversight.